feroldi/cci/README.md

 ```
 mkdir build && cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build . --target cci
 ```

 It's recommended to export `CC` and `CXX` to a preferable compiler before you continue with the build process.
 This project is tested with Clang, and GCC occasionally.
+If you're going with Clang, you can make use of the CMake's toolchain file that comes with this project.
 For example:

 ```
 cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/clang.cmake ..
 cmake --build . --target cci
 ```

-**Note**: If fmtlib or GTest are not compiled with libc++, then the above commands might vomit lots of linker errors.
+**Note**: When compiling with Clang, if fmtlib or GTest are not compiled with libc++, the above commands might vomit lots of linker errors.

 ## Usage